• Skip to primary navigation

 Instructions

-• In a large stock pot, bring water to a boil.
-Boil spaghetti according to package directions, until almost al dente (pasta will finish cooking in a later step).
-Important - reserve 1 cup of your pasta water before draining pasta.
-Set aside.
+• In a large stock pot, bring salted water to a boil.
+Boil spaghetti according to package directions until 1 minute before al dente (pasta will finish cooking in a later step).
+Before draining, reserve 1 cup of your pasta water and set aside for a later step.
+Drain pasta and set aside.

-• In a saute pan over medium heat, add 6 tablespoons of olive oil and slivered garlic.
-Saute for 3-4 minutes, stirring occasionally, until garlic is lightly golden.
+• In a sauté pan over medium heat, add 6 tablespoons of olive oil and slivered garlic.
+Sauté for about 3-4 minutes, stirring occasionally, until garlic is golden brown.
 Add red pepper flakes and cook for an additional 30 seconds.

-• Add spaghetti and reserved pasta water.
-Stir and cook until sauce becomes 'creamy' and coats pasta, about 2-3 minutes.
+• Add spaghetti and half of the reserved pasta water.
+Toss and continue cooking until sauce becomes 'creamy' and coats pasta, about 2-3 minutes.
+Add more pasta water as needed to achieve desired consistency.

 • Remove from heat, add remaining 2 tablespoons of olive oil, chopped parsley, and salt.
 Toss to coat.
 Serve and enjoy.